snowshoestamp/snowshoe-stamp-listener-js/README.md

 const stampListener = new StampListener();

 stampListener.listen((stampDataPoints, reEnableStampScreen) => {
-    // stampDataPoints contains the array of data points.
-It can be passed to the stamp API in this format: const stampApiRequestPayload = {data: stampDataPoints};
+    // "stampDataPoints" contains the array of data points,
+    // it can be passed to the stamp API in this format: const stampApiRequestPayload = {data: stampDataPoints};

-    // Renable the stamp screen when you're finished (a good place for this is the finally() call of an HTTP client): reEnableStampScreen();
+    // Renable the stamp screen when you're finished,
+    // (a good place for this is the finally() call of an HTTP client): reEnableStampScreen();
 })
 ```